Charairongba: Conversion to Vaishnavism

+Planned invasion of Burma and death

+In 1704, Charairongba married off his sister Chakpa Makhao Ngambi to the Burmese king Sanay Min.
+(Note: It's disputed whether King Charairongba is her father or brother.
+For more information, see Chakpa Makhao Ngambi#Family) However, when she gave birth to a son, the Burmese king removed her from the position of chief queen.
+When the news reached the Manipuri king, Charairongba was enraged and heartbroken.
+Charairongba then organised a gathering in Kangla.
+Following a lengthy discussion, the court declared war on Burma in retaliation for the insult to the Meitei princess.
+Eventually, war broke out between the two kingdoms.
+However, the Meitei king was struck by lightning, and on his deathbed, he directed his son Pamheiba to invade and devastate Myanmar for the mistreatment of his sister/daughter.
+The struggle lasted from the reign of Charairongba until the reign of King Pamheiba.

 Contributions to Meitei literature

 Meitei King Charairongba is also known for being a writer.
 He is best known for authoring the text named "Leiron".
 The Leiron is a Meitei language account of flowers bearing testimonies to the loves of nature and appreciations of its beauty by the ancient Meitei people of Kangleipak (Manipur)).

 In the literary works, king Charairongba is described as a king with a glorious reign over ten tributary kings.
 He was also traditionally believed to be an incarnation of King Nongda Lairen Pakhangba, the first able ruler of the Ningthouja dynasty.